Obesity (Weight Loss) (cont.)

 Fructose, sorbitol, and xylitol may be used as alternatives to sugar, but they provide more calories than saccharin and aspartame.
 Excessive use of sorbitol also may cause diarrhea.

-Over-the-counter (OTC) weight-loss products
+OTC weight-loss products

 Despite claims by manufacturers, the use of OTC products alone does not cause weight loss.
-Herbal weight loss products or preparations called "fat burners" are even more misleading.
+Herbal weight-loss products or preparations called "fat burners" are even more misleading.
 These products may contain a combination of ma huang (a botanical source of ephedrine), white willow (a source of salicin), Hoodia gordonii, and/or guarana or kola nut (a source of caffeine).
 These agents are stimulants, which theoretically increase the metabolism and help the body break down fat.
 Nevertheless, there is no evidence that they are effective for weight loss.
 In addition, ma huang has been linked to serious side effects such as heart attacks, seizures, and death.
 Chromium also is a popular ingredient in weight-loss products, but there is no evidence that chromium has any effect on weight loss.

 Weight-loss teas contain strong botanical laxatives (Senna, cascara sagrada) and diuretics (Rhamnus purshiana) that cause diarrhea and loss of water from the body.
 Diarrhea and water loss lead to the depletion of sodium and potassium and can lead to dehydration.
 Although an individual's weight may decrease, the loss is due to a decrease in fluid and is only temporary.
 Moreover, low sodium and potassium levels may cause abnormal heart rhythms and can even lead to death.